djekra/bpyth/README.md

 # bpyth
-Some boring Python Tools, see `jupyter` directory.<br>
+Some boring Python Tools, see `jupyter` directory.

-You can try the notebooks there online via Colab.
+## Try out
+The directory `jupyter` contains many notebooks with examples.
+They are very easy to try out interactively online, with Google Colab.
+Just click the link at the top of the page and then select Runtime/Run all from the menu in Colab.

 ## Install
 `pip install bpyth`